Syntactic Content Assist

 return Math.max(five, six)

-4. Content assist is request in the third statement after the "+" operator.
+Content assist is requested in the third statement after the "+" operator.

-5. If we try to send the whole text to request content assist suggestions until the offset after the "+" operator No suggestions will be found due to the syntax error on the first statement.
+If we try to send the whole text to request content assist suggestions until the offset after the "+" operator, no suggestions will be found due to the syntax error on the first statement.

-6. However if we only send the text of the third statement ("let six = 1 + ") content assist will work successfully.
+However, if we only send the text of the third statement ("let six = 1 + "), content assist will work successfully.

-Gates / Predicates behave is limiters of the available grammar.
-These constructs are not often used in grammars which reduces the severity of this limitation.
+Gates / Predicates behave as limiters of the available grammar.
+These constructs are not often used in grammars, which reduces the severity of this limitation.

 But more importantly this does not mean that grammars using Gates cannot use the content assist functionality.
 Rather that in some pathological edge cases the suggestions may not be completely valid.
-In that case additional post processing logic may need to be added to farther filter the suggestions.
+In that case, additional post-processing logic may need to be added to further filter the suggestions.

-In details: the content assist parser is a "backtracking" Parser, which means it will try all the paths until it finds a valid one.
+In detail: the content assist parser is a "backtracking" Parser, which means it will try all the paths until it finds a valid one.
 It disregards the max token lookahead constraints of the base Chevrotain parser.
-Therefore, for a grammar path that has been disabled by a Gate / Predicate to be offered as content assist suggestion: Not only does the fixed tokens lookahead have to match at the Gate's position.
-The remaining input following the Gate's position must also match.
+Therefore, for a grammar path that has been disabled by a Gate / Predicate to be offered as a content assist suggestion, not only does the fixed tokens lookahead have to match at the Gate's position, The remaining input following the Gate's position must also match.
 This is a much stronger condition (K tokens vs dozens/hundreds/infinity) thus making this issue a very minor one.